Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

 ---

-1. You should still be logged into the Azure portal **https://portal.azure.com**.
 1. In the top searchbar, search for **Resoure groups** and select **sc-100-lab1** resource group.
 1. In the left navigation pane, select **Access control (IAM)**.
 1. Select **Add**, from the dropdown select **Add role assignment**.